olincollege/data-science-sp25-c13-cookies/c13-cookie-cohen.md

 How to interception Cohen’s Kappa from Geeks for Geeks

-Kappa:
+**Kappa:**

-k=1: Perfect agreement beyond chance. k=0: Agreement equal to that expected by chance alone. k=−1: Perfect disagreement beyond chance.
+- k=1: Perfect agreement beyond chance.

+- k=0: Agreement equal to that expected by chance alone.

+- k=−1: Perfect disagreement beyond chance.

-\####Interpretation of Cohen’s Kappa values Almost Perfect Agreement (0.81 - 1.00): - Indicates very high agreement between the raters. - Almost all observed agreement is due to actual agreement, with minimal disagreement.
+**Interpretation of Cohen’s Kappa values**

+- Almost Perfect Agreement (0.81 - 1.00):

+  - Indicates very high agreement between the raters.

+  - Almost all observed agreement is due to actual agreement, with minimal disagreement.

-Substantial Agreement (0.61 - 0.80): - Represents a strong level of
+- Substantial Agreement (0.61 - 0.80):

+  - Represents a strong level of agreement between raters.

-agreement between raters. - A significant portion of the observed agreement is beyond what would be expected by chance.
+  - A significant portion of the observed agreement is beyond what would be expected by chance.

-Moderate Agreement (0.41 - 0.60): - Suggests a moderate level of
+- Moderate Agreement (0.41 - 0.60):

+  - Suggests a moderate level of agreement.

-agreement. - There is agreement, but there is still a notable amount of variability that cannot be attributed to agreement alone.
+  - There is agreement, but there is still a notable amount of variability that cannot be attributed to agreement alone.

-Fair Agreement (0.21 - 0.40): - Indicates a fair level of agreement. -
+- Fair Agreement (0.21 - 0.40):

+  - Indicates a fair level of agreement.

-Some agreement is present, but it may not be strong, and a substantial amount of variability exists.
+  - Some agreement is present, but it may not be strong, and a substantial amount of variability exists.

-Slight Agreement (0.00 - 0.20): - Represents a slight level of
+- Slight Agreement (0.00 - 0.20):

+  - Represents a slight level of agreement.

-agreement. - The observed agreement is minimal, and most of it could be due to chance.
+  - The observed agreement is minimal, and most of it could be due to chance.

-Poor Agreement (\< 0.00): - Signifies poor agreement, meaning the observed agreement is less than what would be expected by chance alone.
+- Poor Agreement (\< 0.00):

+  - Signifies poor agreement, meaning the observed agreement is less than what would be expected by chance alone.

 ``` r
 df_taste <- df_cookie_taste %>%